 You now have three 3 big fat goals in front of you.

-And the feeling of overwhelm happens when these big fat goals remain big and fat.
+And the feeling of overwhelm happens when these big goals remain big and unmanageable.
 So…

 Step 2 is to dissect these goals even further into Supporting Projects and Actionable Tasks.